joaquinelio/litul-crud/README.md

 ***Warning: Still in the LEARNING process.***

-I think it is a really,  REALLY good... idea.
-It works pretty well on Chrome, but it needs a cataclismic REFACTOR.

 freecodecamp.org is pretty good,
 PERFECT palette (frameworks AND projects I DIDN'T take) if you want to work for someone else but in the wild, it left me without some fundamentals: